Interview – Adam Gontier of Saint Asonia

 Adam Gontier – Yes, and another great one is Christine (1983).
 I forgot how good that was.
 That one stands out, but, again, I remember watching Children of the Corn, and I will never forget that movie.
 It is pretty vivid and there are parts you never forget.
 That one definitely stands out for sure.
 Maybe its not as scary as it was when I was younger, but it is still a pretty good film.

 Adam Gontier – We will watch anything from new to old.
-We actually went to a store close by our place and grabbed a massive collection of old ’50s Horror films, which are pretty funny to watch now days.
+We actually went to a store close to our place and grabbed a massive collection of old ’50s Horror films, which are pretty funny to watch nowadays.
 Probably the newest one we have watched was It Follows (2015).
 That was pretty intense.
 It was pretty hairy, but that was pretty good.

 christine-movie-poster-1983-1020489472